ASEM 2547: Writing about Music in the 21st Century

 - Canvas.du.edu: The class will use Canvas, an online course management system, in a number of ways, including links to the course blog, where you can find the syllabus and schedule as well as the major assignments.
 Canvas will also house handouts, readings, and other materials.
 I will also use the gradebook function.

 - WordPress.com Blogs: The course blog houses the syllabus, schedule, and major assignments.
 It will also contain weekly posts that offer an overview for each week of class.
-Please get in the habit of checking the course blog.
-Additionally, students will also use WordPress.com to publish their work written for class.
-WordPress is free, wysiwyg, and easy to use.
+Additionally, students will also use WordPress.com to publish their work written for class, using WordPress’ free blog option and free themes.
+To find the free option in WordPress, please read the instructions closely.
+Once you’ve set up your WordPress blog, email me the address.
+Plan to spend time learning WordPress, particularly in terms of embedding images, links, and videos.
+The student samples linked from the course blog will be useful examples.

 - Plagiarism and the Honor Code: I follow the Council of Writing Program Administrators definition of plagiarism, which states, “In an instructional setting, plagiarism occurs when a writer deliberately uses someone else’s language, ideas, or other original (not common-knowledge) material without acknowledging its source.”
 For more information about this definition, go to http://wpacouncil.org/node/9.
 DU’s Honor Code also maintains that all members of the university must use the work of others in good faith.
 Students who have plagiarized an assignment will receive an F on that assignment, and the instructor will inform the Office of Community and Citizenship Standards.
 As a result of these communications, further action may be taken.
 Any subsequent documented acts of plagiarism may be subject to more severe actions, including suspension or dismissal from the university.
 For more information, go to http://www.du.edu/ccs/honorcode.html.